Persons recovering from addiction to drugs and/or alcohol are considered to be disabled under state and federal law.

 What happens if it rains on the day of my event?
 Do I get a refund?

 In the event of rain, please call (714) 754-5300 within 72 hours to obtain a refund of your park reservation fees and/or deposit.
 The fees will not be automatically refunded after 72 hours.
 A refund must be requested.
-Please allow 2-3 weeks for your refund check to arrive in the mail.
+Please allow 2-6 weeks for your refund to be processed.
 Another option would be to reschedule your event over the phone, free of charge.

 What do I do if someone else is using the area I reserved on the day of my event?

-Show your reservation receipt to the other party and ask them to leave.
+Show your reservation permit to the other party and ask them to leave.
 If they do not cooperate, call the park rangers at (714) 754-5252, and they will come to assist you.

 Can I host a birthday party at the park without a reservation?